Sango Radish

 Raphanus sativus cv.
 Sango

-Sango Radish Microgreens (Raphanus sativus cv.
-Sango) grow rapidly similar to other radish varieties and can be harvested in 5-7 days.
-Sango has gorgeous lavender pink stems and dark purple/avocado green cotyledons.
+Sango Radish microgreens have gorgeous lavender pink stems and dark purple/avocado green cotyledons.
 They provide a delightful burst of refreshing and crunchy piquant radish taste and are perfect for any dish.
-So if you’re in a rush to include some vegetables in your meals, Sango radishes are an excellent choice!

 -